School Info, Enrollment & Policies

 Acceptable Methods of Payment

-Payments via credit card may be made online or by phone at (617) 747-2146.
+Payments via credit card may be made online.
 The following major credit cards are accepted: American Express, Discover, MasterCard, and Visa.

 Personal Check, Cashier’s Check, or Money Order